malc0mn/ptp-ip/README.md

 TODO: add `recmode`!

-The third parameter is the value to set the property to.
+The second parameter is the value to set the property to.
 E.g.:
 ```text
 set iso 800
 ```